orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - Things like collapse the Ray def to English if simpler ; link the two translations

-Any set of actions performed on a single thing, into a function
+Any set of actions performed on a single thing, into a function, then into an animation of that function

 Any object as tabular rendering; have preferences for certain types to render is certain ways per user